WCRP-CMIP/cmip7-guidance/docs/CMIP7/guidance_for_esgf.md

 ### 1.1 ESGF Software
 **Description**

 The ESGF Data Node software stack enables sites hosting earth system data to make it available to the community over several transfer protocols including http(s).
-Data node sites run esg-publisher softaware to
+Data node sites run esg-publisher software to register their hosted data to the ESGF index managed by the ESGF core team.
+Sites may additonally run optional esgf-compute software (WPS) to support server-side computation over the hosted data.
 <!-- ~~Index nodes enable search for hosted data via data publishing to the index, and these nodes include a search API and web frontend~~._not sure this is relevant if indexing is deprecated_?  -->
 <!-- Identity nodes manage user accounts.
 Nodes run as Docker containers and can be deployed via Ansible Playbooks or Helm Charts in a Kubernetes environment. -->